TrellixVulnTeam/swahilipython_SCMU/Doc/library/functions.rst

    Like all decorators, it is also possible to call ``staticmethod`` as a regular function and do something with its result.
-This is needed in some cases where you need a reference to a function from a class body and you want to avoid the automatic transformation to instance method.
+This is needed in some cases where you need a reference to a function kutoka a class body and you want to avoid the automatic transformation to instance method.
 For these cases, use this idiom::

-      class C:
+      kundi C:
           builtin_open = staticmethod(open)

    For more information on static methods, see :ref:`types`.